MicrosoftDocs/azure-reference-other/studio-module-reference/train-anomaly-detection-model.md

 ## Examples

-For an example of how anomaly detection is implemented in Azure Machine Learning, see the [Azure AI Gallery](https://gallery.azure.ai/):
+For an example of how anomaly detection is implemented in Machine Learning, see the [Azure AI Gallery](https://gallery.azure.ai/):

 - [On-line Fraud Detection](https://go.microsoft.com/fwlink/?LinkId=525964): Provides a detailed walkthrough of an anomaly detection scenario, including how to engineer features and interpret the results of an algorithm.